Constructing Runge-Kutta Methods with the Use of Artificial Neural Networks: Introduction

 In all the aforementioned cases, the neural networks functioned as direct solvers of differential equations.
 In this work, however, we use the constructed neural network, not as a direct solver, but as a means to generate proper Runge-Kutta coefficients.
 In this aspect, there has been little relevant published material.
 For instance in \cite{tsitouras}, Tsitouras constructs a multilayer feedforward neural network that uses input data associated with an initial value problem and trains the network to produce the solution of this problem as output data, thus generating (by construction of the network) coefficients for a predefined number of Runge-Kutta stages.
-Unfortunately, the details of the implementation are not described in great depth.

 In this work we construct an artificial neural network that can generate the coefficients of two-stage Runge-Kutta methods.
 We consider the two-body problem, which is a typical case of an initial value problem where Runge-Kutta methods apply, and therefore the resulting method is specialized in solving it.
 The comparison shows that the new method is more efficient than the classical methods and thus proves the capability of the constructed neural network to create new Runge-Kutta methods.